Cruising is one of the most convenient and safest ways to travel, but like any form of travel, cruising isn’t entirely without potential risk.

 Considering how many people have access to your room, it would be very unwise to leave valuables lying around or easily accessible.
 Common sense would tell us to use the room safe.

-If you bring anything of exceptional value that you don’t need on a daily basis, something we don’t recommend, use the pursers or ships safe instead.
+If you bring anything of exceptional value that you don’t need daily, something we don’t recommend, use the pursers or ships safe instead.

 Take a Personal Travel Safe